SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/main-screen/side-panel.md

 Shows information about the contact selected in the **Company** or **Selection** screen.

 > [!TIP]
-> If you click the contact's name, the [contact card][2] opens, and here you can view and edit detailed information about the contact.
+> Click the contact's name to open the [contact card][2] where you can view and edit detailed information about the contact.

 ### Why is the side panel empty?